Servamp: Eves

-Lawless' Eve, he's a world-known Austrian pianist.
+Lawless's Eve, he's a world-known Austrian pianist.
 Licht's personality can only be described as bizarre; he seems to consider himself an Angel, and even strikes poses while wearing a white backpack with wings attached.
 It's rare to see him smile; he almost always scowls.
 Licht has a violent streak, often brutally attacking other vampires (which he labels "Demons").
 Licht also has an intense hatred for Lawless in particular, who he often calls a "rotten hedgehog" and is prone to tormenting or attacking.
 Licht possesses two Leads: A pair of powerful boots which can slow the regeneration abilities of vampires he kicks with, and a Grand Piano which he can play various songs on, with often debilitating effects on those who listen to them.